mansoormalik/TaskScheduler/README.md

 2. all killed tasks (state="killed")
 These tasks are then reassiged to slaves.

 At present, our implementation relies on the following workaround to handle the case of tasks in a "running" state when a master dies.
 These tasks are also marked as "killed".
 This is non-optimal as the tasks will have to be redone.
 But the scheme works and ensures that all tasks in the work queue are eventually completed.
 Given more time a more efficient scheme would have been implemented to ensure that these tasks do not have to be done a second time.
+The reason this is done is because when a communicate channel is broken between a master and slave, the slave can time out.
+Due to time constraints, a retry or recovery mechanism using gRPC was not implemented.

 The recovery mechanism for the slave is simple as it is not responsible for maintaining any state.
 Any tasks that were in a "running" state are marked as killed.
 These tasks are reassigned by the master to another slave.